You’ll have plenty of fun whenever you go – but when is the best time to go to Universal Studios Orlando?

 April to May

 April and May are some of the best months to visit Universal Studios.
 This is the ‘shoulder season’ when you’ll get the best of peak season and low season perks.
 You can expect warm comfortable weather and less crowds at the park as long as you avoid any seasonal breaks and school holidays.
-And as it’s not peak season, you’ll find cheaper prices too.
+And as it’s not peak season, you’ll find cheaper prices.

 September to November

 This is the second shoulder season of the year, and it’s a fantastic time to visit Universal.
 The weather is still hot and rainy, but the kids have gone back to school so there shouldn’t be too much hustle and bustle.
 Universal is still okay to visit during rainy weather, as some of the rides are indoors.
 It’s great during the hotter spells too, as there are plenty of indoor air-conditioned spots to retreat to.
-If you’re visiting at this time but you want to avoid the crowds and the peak season prices, be careful to time your trip outside of Fall Break, the UK’s half-term holiday, Halloween and Thanksgiving.
+If you’re visiting at this time but you want to avoid the crowds and the peak season prices, be careful to time your trip outside of fall break, the UK’s half-term holiday, Halloween and Thanksgiving.

 Planning for the weather

 The summer months are generally considered the hottest.
 Heat and humidity can soar and rain storms during the day are more likely.
 There is also the threat of hurricanes in the late summer and autumn.
-These are rare, though, and even during these months there’s still plenty of sunshine.
+These are rare though, and even during these months there’s still plenty of sunshine.

 The cooler months are roughly from December to April, when temperatures are more tolerable and there is a lower chance of daytime rain.

-The best time to visit Universal Studios weather-wise depends on what kind of vacation you’re expecting.
+The best time to go to Universal Studios Orlando weather-wise depends on what kind of vacation you’re expecting.
 If you like it hot, and you’re planning to incorporate some swimming and sunbathing into your trip, then visit in the summer.
 If you prefer it warm but not unbearably so, then visit during the winter or spring when you can wander around the parks without feeling too hot and sweaty.

 For a more in-depth look at the weather, check out our guide to the best time to visit Florida.